kotalbert/udacity-project-cicd/README.md

 ## ETL Process

+The ETL process module implements getting the data from the source and "cleaning" them to be used as input for inference model training.
-The ETL process module
+The process consists of the following stages:

 - Get the raw data,
-- Store the "raw" data in a remote data repository,
+- Store the raw data in a remote data repository,
-- Retrieve "raw" data from a remote data repository,
+- Retrieve raw data from a remote data repository,
-- Process "raw" data to prepare it for model building as "clean" data,
+- Process raw data to prepare it for model building as clean data,
-- Store the "clean" data in the data repository
+- Store the clean data in the data repository

+The raw data is read from the GitHub repository to a local filesystem.
+Before any transformation is applied, data is pushed to DVC remote repository for storing and versioning.

+Further operations will retrieve data artifacts from the DVC repository rather than relying on files in local filesystem.
+This will ensure that ETL stages are loosely coupled and can be ran independently.

 ## Model Training and Validation